 a PRODUCT can be an object, or a repaired object, a communication (e-mail or text message, tweet, inspirational speech, essay, web-page or website), a work of art (painting, song, story,...), computer program, apple pie, ... ;

-an ACTIVITY can be a situation — a concert, basketball game (or tournament, or league), party (deciding where & when, for how long, who to invite & how, what to do, plus music, food & drinks), field trip, phone call, interview, meeting (in person or teleconference), ... — that is a context for experiences; or a service (repairing cars, washing dishes, providing advice,...), performance (song, speech,...), a mental or physical experiment (so you can make predictions or observations), classroom instruction-activity to help students learn, ... ;
+an ACTIVITY can be an event that you design — a concert, basketball game (or tournament, or league), party (deciding where & when, for how long, who to invite & how, what to do, plus music, food & drinks), field trip, phone call, interview, meeting (in person or teleconference), ... — or you attend as a spectator or participant. that is a context/stimulus/centerpiece/focalpoint for experiences as a spectator or participant (e.g. in a basketball game) or someone who designed the event; or a service (repairing cars, washing dishes, providing advice,...), performance (song, speech,...), a mental or physical experiment (so you can make predictions or observations), classroom instruction-activity to help students learn, ... ;

 a STRATEGY can be used: for an extremely wide range of situations that are educational (as a learner or teacher), social, romantic, athletic, political, military, legal, financial, entrepreneurial, nutritional, agricultural, or ecological, that involve competition and/or cooperation; to make decisions (as a person, family, group, school, business, or government), whether small (like a nutrition-and-taste strategy about what to eat for breakfast this morning, or a time-saving strategy about which freeway to take when driving to work) or large; for learning more from experience (from ALL experience) in a wide variety of life-situations by developing-and-using strategies for thinking that include strategies for mental-and-physical skills (like speaking & singing or improvising music or swing dancing, throwing a ball, driving a car, or hitting a tennis backhand).* You can plan a strategy to win a game, provide a service, run a charity, or grow crops to feed a nation.
 You can make a plan to prepare for an interview, improve a personal or professional relationship, to make a friend or be a friend.